flockfysh/refyre/README.md

 - **dir**: Specifies the directory the cluster is targeting. *Usually, the clusters are relative paths*.
     - You can specify the three pattern types to target multiple directories
 - **pattern**: Allows you to target specific files by specifying a template pattern.
 Currently, glob, regex, and "generator expressions" are supported.
-  - For glob patterns, add a 'g' before the pattern; ex: `g*.txt`
+  - For glob patterns, add a 'g!' before the pattern; ex: `g!*.txt`
-  - For regex patterns, add an 'r' before the pattern ex: `r.txt`
+  - For regex patterns, add an 'r!' before the pattern ex: `r!.txt`
   - Generator expressions a simplified pattern matching, that's more humanly controllable
     - Just one template matching --> `$` matches to a number
     - refyre supports generator expressions the most out of the three